 Fan in every player's input

 One callback collects all players.
-Stash the latest input per player; the tick loop reads it.
+Store the latest input for each player.
+The tick loop reads it.

 3